-Circa 1900-era homes in the Pacific Northwest mostly contained yellow clapboards with blue or white scallop detailing.
-This is a signature look for residences of that period.
+Early-1900s residences in the Pacific Northwest mainly have yellow clapboards with blue or white scallop detailing.
+This is a signature appearance for homes of that era.

-Vinyl siding also nicely complements other compatible restorations, such as windows and masonry.
+Vinyl siding also matches nicely with other exterior components, such as windows and masonry.

 The Functional Appeal

 While wood may score high in visual appeal, it requires significant maintenance.
 Wood is porous and susceptible to cracks, peeling, and intrusion from boring pests.
 Keeping these damaging elements at bay requires regular sealing and treating.
 Vinyl, on the other hand, only requires occasional cleaning, which you can do with a hose, bucket, and dish soap.

 We Supply Historic Home Siding in Medical Lake

 Historic houses aren’t just living units; they’re also a part of a town’s history.
 If you own an older property, contact Exteriors Unlimited to find out how we can preserve your property while keeping maintenance to an absolute minimum.
 Browse our gallery to see some of our historic home siding types.